 3.2.6 Recommended Fecal samples should be taken during the growing season when animals are out on pasture.

-Note: When local or national authorities order the killing of a herd or or if any large-scale euthanasia is about to take place to eradicate disease, the Animal Welfare Approved program must be notified as soon as possible.
+Note: When local or national authorities order the killing of a herd or or if any large-scale euthanasia is about to take place to eradicate disease, AGW must be notified as soon as possible.